polymec/polymec-dev/docs/style_guide.rst

 management issues.
 In typical HPC programming patterns, ownership transfers are not usually necessary for objects using large amounts of resources.

+When an object needs to store dynamically-allocated data (e.g. from an array or another object) that is assigned to it via a method, that data should typically be copied to an array within the object.
+An alternative to copying the data is to "transfer ownership" to the object, in which case the object becomes responsible for deallocating the data when it is destroyed.
+In this case, it is sometimes said that the object "consumes" the data, meaning that the data cannot be assumed to be available after the object is deleted, and that the integrity of the data cannot be guaranteed after the transfer of ownership.

+Polymec does not use smart pointers.
+If two or more objects need access to a resource that is not clearly owned by one or the other, try to consider the relationship between these objects and determine whether the resource should be owned by one of these objects or by another "service" object.
+If the resource is small and/or it can safely be destroyed in a non-deterministic fashion after it has been used, consider managing it with garbage collection.

+In any case, any functions/methods that perform ownership transfers should describe the transfer in their documentation.

 Garbage Collection
 ------------------

 Classes representing small objects whose ownership is not clear-cut may use garbage collection, enabled by the ``gc`` library of Boehm.
-An object of a garbage-collected type has no destructor, since its destruction is performed automatically some time after all references to it have been destroyed.
+An object of a garbage-collected type has no destructor in its API, since its destruction is performed automatically some time after all references to it have been destroyed.

+The Boehm garbage collector provides a malloc-replacement mechanism, ``GC_MALLOC``, that should be used to allocate memory for a garbage-collected object.
+Any resources managed by the garbage-collected object should be allocated with ``polymec_malloc`` and freed with ``polymec_free``.
+The resources should be freed in a private destructor that is registered with the garbage- collected object using the ``GC_register_finalizer`` function, also included in the Boehm ``gc`` library.

-For an example of a garbage-collected type in Polymec, see the ``point`` class in ``core/point.h`` (and its ``gc``-based implementation in ``core/point.c``.)
+For an example of a simple garbage-collected type in Polymec, see the ``point`` class in ``core/point.h`` (and its ``gc``-based implementation in ``core/point.c``).
+For a more elaborate example of a garbage-collected type that manages its own resources, see the ``st_func`` class in ``core/st_func.h`` and ``core/st_func.c``.

 Special Allocators
 ------------------